-At 83% of girls affected, Mali has one of the highest female genital mutilation (FGM) rates worldwide.
+At 73% of girls aged 0 to 14 affected, Mali has one of the highest female genital mutilation (FGM) rates worldwide.
 FGM carries serious health consequences and increases the likelihood of dying during childbirth.
-At the same time, 49% of girls in Mali are married before they turn 18.
+At the same time, more than half of girls are married or in a union, while 16% of women get married before the age of 15.
 Being married robs a girl of her childhood and increases the likelihood of early pregnancy and school dropout.

 Too many children in Mali, especially those in conflict-affected areas, still do not benefit from their first fundamental right: the right to an identity.
+16% of children in rural areas are not registered at birth.
 The official recording of a child's birth establishes the existence of the child under law and provides the foundation for safeguarding many of the child's civil, political, economic, social and cultural rights.

 UNICEF supports the Government of Mali’s efforts to create an environment that protects the rights of children by strengthening legal and policy frameworks and national institutions, implementing prevention mechanisms at community level, and by expanding the response to detect, prevent, respond to and address all child protection issues affecting children in Mali, including harmful practices, violence against children, exploitation, migration, and the specific protection needs of children in both development and humanitarian contexts.